 - Prior authorizations are not required for CPW Services.

 - Members may self-refer to a CPW network provider.
 Provider referrals for CPW services are not required.

 - If provider is out of network, Community First will provide continuity of care for 90 days until Member can be transferred to another participating provider or Network Management may contract with said out of network Provider.

-Community First has a dedicated email and phone number to help answer questions related to CPW.
-Please email email@example.com or call (210) 413-8649.
+Community First has a dedicated email and phone number to help providers answer questions related to CPW.
+Please email firstname.lastname@example.org or call 210-413-8649.